wendyzhang7/wendyzhang7/README.md

 Hello!
-I'm Wendy, and I'm a Software Engineer!
+My name is Wendy, and I'm a Software Engineer.

 🔭 I’m currently working on a Frontend & UI design project.